Micro Country Road Trip

 April 19 — Avignon

-April 19th involved a 4-hour drive from Nice to Avignon, France.
-This city is located in the Provence region and is famous for its Palais des Papes (Palace of the Popes).
+Drove 4 hours from Nice to Avignon, France, a city in the Provence region famous for its Palais des Papes (Palace of the Popes).

-Stay: Regina Hotel, perfectly located for exploring the old papal city center.
+Accommodation suggestion: Regina Hotel (perfectly located for exploring the old papal city center).

 April 20 — Onward to Lyon

-April 20th took us on a 3-hour drive from Avignon to Lyon.
-This major French city is renowned for its culinary scene and its hidden traboules (passageways).
-I recommend soaking up the sun alongside the riverside ( Rhône).
+Drove 3 hours from Avignon to Lyon.
+This city is known for its culinary scene and its hidden traboules (passageways).
+I recommend soaking up the sun alongside the Rhône River.

 April 21 — Adios